-Opinion
+1. Opinion

-In our opinion the financial statements of Aigrette Financing (Issuer) PLC (the 'company'):
+In our opinion the financial statements of Aigrette Financing (Issuer) Plc (the 'company'):

-- give a true and fair view of the state of the company's affairs as at 31 March 2022 and of its loss for the period then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 March 2023 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.